stampery/node-framed-msgpack-rpc/README.md

-maxtaco/node-msgpack-rpc
+maxtaco/node-fast-msgpack-rpc
 ========================

-node-msgpack-rpc is an implementation of the [Msgpack-RPC](http://redmine.msgpack.org/projects/msgpack/wiki/RPCDesign) protocol specification for node.js.
+node-fast-msgpack-rpc is an implementation of the [Msgpack-RPC](http://redmine.msgpack.org/projects/msgpack/wiki/RPCDesign) protocol specification for node.js.
 Msgpack-RPC is built ontop of the very fast [MessagePack](http://msgpack.org) serialization format.
 This